CBD Myths That Need To Be Debunked – Infographic

 Myth: A little CBD every day is enough

 Reality: CBD consumption in small amounts will not work.
 You need to consume 20 to 50 milligrams per day to get the benefits.
+You also need to consider, how long CBD remains in your system.

 Myth: CBD is a magic ingredient with no side effects